Ukraine battered again; Zelenskyy says US officials to visit

 Ukrainian officials have estimated that about 2,000 of their troops are inside the plant along with civilians sheltering in its underground tunnels.

-Earlier Saturday the Azov Regiment of Ukraine’s National Guard, which has members holed up in the plant, released the video of around two dozen women and children.
-Its contents could not be independently verified, but if authentic, it would be the first video testimony of what life has been like for civilians trapped underground there.
+Earlier Saturday, the Azov Regiment of Ukraine’s National Guard, which has members holed up in the plant, released the video of about two dozen women and children.
+Its contents could not be independently verified.
+But if authentic, it would be the first video testimony of what life has been like for civilians trapped underground there.

 The video shows soldiers giving sweets to children who respond with fist-bumps.
 One young girl says she and her relatives “haven’t seen neither the sky nor the sun” since they left home Feb.
 27.